aboutlo/gulp-starter-kit/README.md

 Add any property you need.
 The properties are filled reading the object `environments` in `gulp/config.js` (default:development)

 ## TODO
+- configure bucket name as external resource
-- refactoring app/scripts to app/js
+- set gzip level to 9.
 - add watch options to mochify if env === development and remove from watch task
 - create consolify task stating from mochify
+- Multiple bundles with shared dependencies (Need review)
 - on development environment first time sourceMapping and templates are missing.
 Task dependencies need a review
 - Use https://www.npmjs.com/package/gulp-rev to create unique js and css files.